 Glenfinnan

 The infamous 21-arched Glenfinnan viaduct is a spectacular sight.
-Overlooking both Loch Shiel and the Jacobite monument, the view is definitely one of the most glorious in all of Scotland.
-When the train stops in Glenfinnan station you have time to explore the West Highland Railway Museum.
+Overlooking both Loch Shiel and the Jacobite monument, the view is definitely one of the most glorious in Scotland.
+When the train stops in Glenfinnan station, you have time to explore the West Highland Railway Museum.

 Arisaig